thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 	}

 This ensures that all child objects within the volume-playback object will inherit the index attribute value from it.
-So the pga widget object will have the same index and by the same rule, the mixer control object within the pga widget object will also have the same index attribute value of "1".
+So the pga widget object will have the same index.
+And by the same rule, the mixer control object within the pga widget object will also have the same index attribute value of 1.

-1.2.7 Setting child object attributes deep down in the parent object tree
+Setting child object attributes deep down in the parent object tree
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-In section 1.2.4, we saw that we can set child attribute values from its parent object instance.
+In :ref:`setting_child_object_attributes`, we saw that we can set child attribute values from its parent object instance.
-For example, the mixer control object's name can be set from the pga widget object instace.
+For example, you can set the mixer control object's name from the pga widget object instance.
 This can be extended further and it is possible to set the mixer control name from the parent object of the pga object.
 Consider the volume playback object instance in the previous section.
 We can set the mixer control name for the pga object as follows: